-Students must complete their degree or certificate program at Montgomery College on pace.
-As defined above, successful pace is within a time frame that is no longer than 150% of the published length of the program.
-The time frame includes all attempted credit course work at MC, as well as courses from other schools accepted for transfer at MC (regardless of any change in program or any prerequisite course work necessary for admission to a program).
-The calculation does not include any developmental Math, English, Reading, or AELP courses.
-The appropriate time frame is calculated using the student's current degree or certificate program, according to the Office of Admissions.
-The time frame cannot be calculated on multiple degree program choices.
+Maximum Time Frame includes all attempted credit course work at MC, as well as courses from other schools accepted for transfer at MC (regardless of any change in program or any prerequisite course work necessary for admission to a program).
+The calculation does not include any developmental Math, English, Reading, or ELAP courses.
+Maximum Time Frame is calculated using the student's primary degree or certificate program, listed in the college system.
+Maximum Time Frame cannot be calculated on multiple degree program choices.
+When a student can no longer complete their program of study within 150% of the published length of program they have reached Maximum Time Frame.
+Students must complete their degree or certificate program on pace, as defined above in Item #2.